Episode 169

 3. To crave the limelight

-Well, we have already seen what it means to be in the limelight, but let’s find out what it means to crave the limelight.
+Well, we have seen what it means to be in the limelight, but let's find out when we use the expression to crave the limelight.

 Therefore, if you crave the limelight, it means that you really like to be the center of attention.